Our GOVERNMENT

 • Responds to illicit discharges.

-• Minimize trash getting to our waterways through active street sweeping, storm drain maintenance and the deployment of trash capture devices.
+• Minimizes trash getting to our waterways through active street sweeping, storm drain maintenance and the deployment of trash capture devices.

 • Green Infrastructure Projects within the City of Pleasanton.